mikkurogue/cube-type-extract/README.md

 Simply run the command with go: `go run main.go` or run it remotely through `go run github.com/mikkurogue/cube-type-extract/blob/master/main.go`
 It should then create a typescript file containing the string union types of each dimension and measure you have, prefixed with the cube name they are related to.

+## Requirements

+- Cubejs running on a local machine (hardcoded url is set to localhost:4000, which is the default)
+- Go installed on your machine

 ## Use case

 For us, its mostly to create dynamically typed queries and to have typechecking that we are using the valid dimensions and or measures for our dashboarding.